zaidhaan/Cryzmo/README.md

 Nope.
 The password is the *key* you used to encrypt your file, and that *key* is the only thing that can decrypt it.

+* **Where can I directly download the executable for this?**
+You can download the setup from the [releases](https://github.com/TheVexatious/Cryzmo/releases).

 #### TODO
 * Better HTML Layout
 * Add pictures to README